Cortical deafness: Cause

 Cortical deafness is caused by bilateral cortical lesions in the primary auditory cortex located in the temporal lobes of the brain.
 The ascending auditory pathways are damaged, causing a loss of perception of sound.
 Inner ear functions, however, remains intact.
 Cortical deafness is most often caused by stroke, but can also result from brain injury or birth defects.
 More specifically, a common cause is bilateral embolic stroke to the area of Heschl's gyri.
-Cortical deafness is extremely rare, with only twelve reported cases.
-Each case has a distinct context and different rates of recovery.

 It is thought that cortical deafness could be a part of a spectrum of an overall cortical hearing disorder.
 In some cases, patients with cortical deafness have had recovery of some hearing function, resulting in partial auditory deficits such as auditory verbal agnosia.
 This syndrome might be difficult to distinguish from a bilateral temporal lesion such as described above.